 Amdusias’s Sigil

-The sigil of Amdusias is a special symbol found in ancient texts about magic.
-This sigil is a vital part of any ritual performed to call on or control the demon Amdusias.
+Amdusias’s sigil is a special symbol found in old magic texts.
+It is an important part of any ritual meant to summon or control Amdusias.

-The sigil is a complex design composed of angles, straight lines, and various symbols.
-Though it may look a little different depending on the book you read, it usually has a unique geometric feel meant to capture the essence of Amdusias’s name and power.
+The sigil is a complex design made of angles, straight lines, and different symbols.
+Its look can change depending on the book.
+Still, it usually has a unique geometric style meant to show the essence of Amdusias’s name and power.

-In the past, this sigil was more than just a drawing; it was thought to be a powerful focus for the demon’s energy.
-For a ritual to work properly, the magician needed to create the sigil precisely—often by carving it into a piece of metal, such as lead or tin, or by drawing it on parchment.
-Sometimes, they’d wear it as an amulet called a Lamen, or place it within a protective space known as the Triangle of Art.
+In the past, this sigil was seen as more than just a drawing; it was believed to focus the demon’s energy.
+For a ritual to work, the magician had to make the sigil exactly, often by carving it into metal, such as lead or tin, or by drawing it on parchment.
+Sometimes, they wore it as an amulet called a Lamen or placed it in a protective area called the Triangle of Art.

-The sigil served two main purposes: it acted as a command to summon the demon.
-It functioned as a safeguard to ensure that Amdusias would obey and not harm the person performing the ritual.
+The sigil had two main uses: it was a command to summon the demon.
+Also, it served as a safeguard to ensure the demon would obey and not harm the person performing the ritual.

 Summoning and Rituals

-People performed these rituals primarily to make Amdusias appear and use his unique abilities, like making trees fall or providing magical familiars to help the magician.
+People usually called on Amdusias using Solomonic magic.
+This group included magicians, exorcists, and ritualists, many of whom were once linked to witches or warlocks.
+People did these rituals mainly to make Amdusias appear and use his special powers, such as making trees fall or giving magical familiars to help the magician.

-Success in these rituals required careful preparation and strict adherence to rules to keep the magician safe and in control.
-This preparation generally involved creating a protective circle on the ground, drawing the sigil on parchment or metal, and wearing a Lamen bearing the name of Amdusias’s controlling angel, Aiael.
+To succeed in these rituals, magicians had to prepare carefully and follow strict rules to stay safe and in control.
+This usually meant making a protective circle on the ground, drawing the sigil on parchment or metal, and wearing a Lamen with the name of Amdusias’s controlling angel, Aiael.

-The approach was not one of asking nicely but of asserting control through powerful names and specific prayers to compel Amdusias to show himself, first as a Unicorn and then as a human.
-The summoner would then give commands, believing that Amdusias was bound by the same authority used by King Solomon.
+The magician did not ask politely but used powerful names and special prayers to force Amdusias to appear, first as a unicorn and then as a human.
+The summoner would then give commands, believing Amdusias was bound by the same authority King Solomon used.

-The entire process was a formal and structured operation meant to dominate the spirit for practical purposes, which were often manipulative or even harmful.
+The whole process was formal and structured, designed to control the spirit for practical reasons, which were often manipulative or even harmful.

 You may also enjoy: